kwameopareasiedu/react-simple-widgets/src/form/text-field/usage.md

     The key of the widget's value in the [Formik](https://jaredpalmer.com/formik/) provider

--   `label?: string`

-    The label to display on the widget

 -   `mode?: TextFieldMode = TextFieldMode.INPUT`

     The mode of the widget